ericleasemorgan/reader-negotiation/README.md

 | text/tsv              | tab-separated values (TSV)    |
 | text/xml              | generic XML                   |

 So how can this be exploited?
-Well, for example, we can employ a user-agent called "curl" to request an HTML version of the content at the root of http://carrels.distantreader.org:
+Well, for example, we can employ a user-agent called "[curl](https://curl.se)" to request an HTML version of the content at the root of http://carrels.distantreader.org:

 	curl -L -H 'Accept: text/html' http://carrels.distantreader.org

-The result will be a very long document HTML stream listing all of the study carrels in the collection and the briefest of descriptions of each.
+The result will be a very long HTML stream listing all of the study carrels in the collection and the briefest of descriptions of each.
+This result is intended to be rendered by forgiving and Javascript-enable Web browsers like Chrome, Firefox, or Safari.

 But HTML is often verbose and not easily parsable.
-To overcome this limitation, we can request either a CSV version of the same data:
+To overcome this limitation, we can request a CSV version of the same data:

 	curl -L -H 'Accept: text/csv' http://carrels.distantreader.org